Skip to Content

 Amazing things to do in Tbilisi with kids

 This past summer we brought both our kids to Georgia, and while traveling with kids is always more stressful than on your own, it was an amazing journey.
 Do you look at travel as education?
 I certainly do.
+The Tbilisi Zoo is a popular attraction for families, offering a variety of animals and affordable admission.

 There’s a ginormous (yes, ginormous) difference between pointing to a small green blob on the map and labeling it Georgia on an exam and visiting the country, interacting with the rich culture.
+Tbilisi is home to numerous tourist attractions, such as the cable car, old town, and the Museum of Illusions, which provide scenic views, historical significance, and cultural experiences.

 Where to stay in Georgia with kids: Airbnb